Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Introduction

+Testing of high-dimensional precision matrices is generally only powerful when the alternative is sparse.
+However, sparsity need not necessarily be a tenable assumption.
+Moreover, the testing approaches are confined to two-class settings.
+Hence, we focus on estimation.
+Our goal is to provide a multiple class joint-estimation method that does not depend on a sparsity assumption and that allows for the flexible incorporation of prior information.
+We motivate our approach below.

 While simultaneous estimation and model selection can be deemed elegant, automatic sparsity is not always an asset.
-It may be that one is intrinsically interested in more accurate representations of class-specific precision matrices for usage in, say, covariance-regularized regression \citep{Wit09} or discriminant analysis \citep{Price2014}.
-In such a situation one is not after sparse representations and one may prefer usage of a regularization method that shrinks the estimated elements of the precision matrices proportionally.
-In addition---when indeed considering network representations of data---the true class-specific graphical models need not be (extremely) sparse in terms of containing many zero elements.
+It may be that one is intrinsically interested in more accurate representations of class-specific precision matrices in the high-dimensional situation.
+By `intrinsically' we mean a representation that does not assume a (specific) sparsity pattern or structure.
+Such representations are useful in enabling in the high-dimensional setting (standard) statistical applications directly dependent on the precision matrix, such as covariance-regularized regression \citep{Wit09} or discriminant analysis \citep{Price2014}.
+One is then not after sparse representations, but rather (relatively) low-variance representations of the precision(s) in high-dimension.
+It is then natural to prefer usage of a regularization method that shrinks the estimated elements of the precision matrices proportionally.

+In addition, when indeed considering network representations of data (such that some level of sparsity is ultimately desired), one need not necessarily prefer the encouragement of sparsity through an $\ell_1$-approach.
+It is well-known that $\ell_1$-based support recovery and estimation is consistent only under the assumption that the true (differential) graphical model is (very) sparse.
 The $\ell_1$-penalty is unable to retrieve the sparsity pattern when the number of truly non-null elements exceeds the available sample size \citep{VanWieringen2014}.
-In such a situation one may wish to couple a non-sparsity-inducing penalty with a post-hoc selection step allowing for probabilistic control over element selection.
+This can be termed undesirable as there is accumulating evidence that many networks traditionally represented by graphical models, such as biochemical pathways governing disease aetiology and progression, are dense \citep{Omnigenic}.
+In such a situation one may wish to couple a non-sparsity-inducing penalty with a post-hoc selection step allowing for probabilistic control over element selection \citep{VanWieringen2014}.
 We therefore consider $\ell_2$ or ridge-type penalization.